WiktorPrzetacznik/currex/README.md

 # Currex
 Simple application that converts amounts between different currencies using
 real-time exchange rate data fetched from ExchangeRate-API.

+## Features
+- Currency conversion using real-time data
+- Listing all available currencies with their exchange rate for chosen currency
+- Caching system

 ## Build
 ### Prerequisites
 - Rust 1.76 along with recent toolchain (March 13th 2024)